hala-jeries/AI-on-campus-real-world-scene-classification-/README.md

 - Model behavior analyzed using Grad-CAM and t-SNE visualizations

 ## Repository Contents
-- `THE_CODE.ipynb` : Training and evaluation notebook
+- `code.ipynb` : Training and evaluation notebook
-- `THE_PAPER.pdf` : Full technical project paper
+- `paper.pdf` : Full technical project paper

 ## Notes
 This repository is intended to showcase the practical implementation and experimental results of the project.
 Detailed methodology, analysis, and discussion are provided in the accompanying paper.